AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

     when <>                                       => null;
   end case;

-Remark that, since the type ``Int_Array`` is unconstrained, all composite patterns should be constrained.
+Note that, since the type ``Int_Array`` is unconstrained, all composite patterns should be constrained.
 To use unconstrained patterns, like ``(others => 12)``, it is possible to qualify the pattern to a constrained type.

-[We could allow unconstrained patterns too, it remains to be seen whether it notably complicates implementation.]
+.. note:: We could allow unconstrained patterns too, it remains to be seen
+    whether it notably complicates implementation.

 Unlike for regular aggregates, whether associations are explicit or not makes a difference for pattern matching.
 For a value to match an array pattern which uses named associations, both the bounds and the values should agree.
 On the other hand, if the composite pattern is positional, the values only are relevant.

 String literals are considered to be positional, so the literal ``"foo"`` will match all strings equal to ``"foo"``, whether they start at index ``1`` or not.

-A similar syntax can be used to match records, in particular records with discriminants.
+A similar syntax can be used to match records, including discriminated records.
 Here is an example:

 .. code-block:: ada